seanpmaxwell/Typescript-Best-Practices/README.md

 - `Login/_local/ui.tsx`: UI shared by `Login` and its dialogs.
 - `AuthDialog.tsx`: common base for the two auth dialogs.

-### Add categories when they help

-Create specific categories with a clear, recurring purpose, e.g. `classes/` for custom errors or `entities/` for database types.
-Specific beats forcing everything into `utils/`.

-### Responsibilities, not folder names, control data access

-`_internal/` says who may use the contents, not which layer they belong to.
-Persistence stays in repositories and infrastructure adapters regardless of folder.
-An internal repository may hit the database; an internal service coordinates through repositories; a generic helper never contains application data access.

 ---

 <a id="philosophy"></a>